 The term, device, used in this chapter can represent a switch operating at Layer 3 or a router.
-A switch operating at Layer 2 can be configured with an IP address for management access through the network and to specify the default gateway.

 To configure RIP and other routing protocols, refer to the appropriate chapter in this book.

 There are a number of IP parameters and features that can be configured.
 Some IP parameters can be configured globally while others can be configured on individual interfaces.
 Some parameters that are configured globally can be overridden for individual interfaces.
 Use the information in this chapter if you need to change some of the IP parameters from their default values, to configure specific IP features, or if you want to view configuration information or statistics.